Eyes of the Forest: Idaho's Fire Lookouts

 After you've seen the preview here, watch the full show at our online video player.

 In the twentieth century forest lookouts became home to hundreds of men and women known as fire watchers.
-They were intent on spotting smokes and chasing fires.
+They were intent on spotting smoke and chasing fires.
 Lookouts became the eyes of the forest and the protectors of the land.
 At their height more than eight thousand lookouts dotted the nation.
 But no state boasted more than Idaho.
-At one time around a thousand locations in the gem state were home to fire lookouts and their forest guardians.
+At one time around a thousand locations in the Gem State were home to fire lookouts and their forest guardians.